SydneyMW/171Project/README.md

 ### 6. Model 3 &mdash; Support Vector Machine
 The last model we created to classify the data is a support vector machine.

-We generate the SVM with rbf kernel and fit the model with the training data set:
+In the [preprocess_logreg_neuralnet notebook](./3_preprocess_logreg_neuralnet.ipynb), we generate the SVM with rbf kernel and fit the model with the training data set:
 ```
 svm = SVC(kernel="rbf", random_state=69420)
 svm.fit(X_train_mm,y_train)